geddy/geddy/tutorial.md

 ToDo = geddy.model.register('ToDo', ToDo);
 ```

-Here we are making it so the title property is required and have a minumum of 5
+Here we are making it so the title property is required and have a minimum of 5
 characters.
 We also made it so the status acts like a boolean attribute but uses
 custom names instead of true/false.
 The 'message' property passed in the opts
 sets the error message that will show in the flash-message when an item fails